linus04-bit/CMTProject/README.md

 ## Usage of AI
 Artificial Intelligence such as ChatGPT(Version: GPT-4V (Vision) architecture) and Microsoft Copilot (Version: Microsoft Copilot, powered by GPT-4.
 (2024)) was used in this project.
 The main use concerned explaining certain code, such as the implementation of *ctypes*, and debugging of code.
 The function "*my_strndup*", located in "*Functions/b_extract_data_and_memory*", was entirely created by ChatGPT.

+## Reflection and Outlook
+This program is strongly restricted by memory and time.
+This problem could be solved by using pandas instead of simple string comparison in the file "*/Functions/e_filter_trees.py*", such that the program runs faster and all of the data could be taken into account.
+The decision of using Ctypes in our python execution file helped us to run other computations very fast and dynamically allocate memory.
+This choice is therefore justified and recommendable.
+Moreover, one could decide to implement a computation for a two dimensional normal distribution or a latin hypercurbe in */Functions/b_extract_data_and_memory*" to calculate missing values for measured height and crown diameter.